Recursoft/LogicDriver-Example/README.md

 3. Open `LogicDriverExample.uproject`
 1. Unreal should prompt to build the project
     - Visual Studio is required for the project to build.
 It can be downloaded from https://visualstudio.microsoft.com/downloads/
+        - Make sure [Game development with C++](https://devblogs.microsoft.com/cppblog/directx-game-development-with-c-in-visual-studio/) is checked during the install.
+Otherwise building the project may fail

 ## Installation & Walk-through Video

 [![ExampleProject Walkthrough](https://img.youtube.com/vi/fOvyPBi_LM8/0.jpg)](https://www.youtube.com/watch?v=fOvyPBi_LM8)